 Players may only score from third on a batted ball or forced on a walk.
-Baserunners may not steal home, may not score on a pastball or wild pitch, may not score on an overthrow from the catcher to the pitcher or to any player on the field, and may not score because of an overthrow by a defensive player.
+Baserunners may not steal home, may not score on a pastball or wild pitch, and may not score on an overthrow from the catcher to the pitcher or to any player on the field.
 This is a MBA rule and is in effect for all games.
 The purpose of the rule is to speed up the game and build the players skill and enjoyment levels as there are:

-- a. no worries about the runner at third scoring on a throw back to the pitcher. - b. no worries about a run scoring because of a past ball or pitcher's wild pitch. - c. no worries about the runner at third trying to steal home - d. no risks and therefore more attempts for catchers to throw baserunners out.
+- a. no worries about the runner at third scoring on a throw back to the pitcher. - b. no worries about a run scoring because of a past ball or pitcher's wild pitch. - c. no worries about the runner at third trying to steal home - d. no risks and therefore more attempts for catchers to throw base runners out.